DevExpress-Examples/diagram-for-web-forms-linear-data-structure-how-to-bind-the-control-to-in-memory-data-sources/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/230118732/)**
 <!-- run online end -->

+Unlike declarative DataSource controls (such as AccessDataSource, SqlDataSource, LinqDataSource, EntityDataSource, and so on), custom in-memory data sources (such as List\<T>, DataTable and so on) do not allow you to automatically perform CRUD operations.
+These custom CRUD operations' logic can be implemented with the help of `ObjectDataSource`.
+This example demonstrates how to bind the [ASPxDiagram](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.ASPxDiagram) control to `ObjectDataSource` and implement custom CRUD operations at the data source level.

 In this example, the [ASPxDiagram](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.ASPxDiagram) control transforms a linear data structure to a tree-like diagram.
 The  [NodeDataSourceID](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.ASPxDiagram.NodeDataSourceID)  property specifies a bound data source.
 To transform a linear data structure to hierarchical, the data source should contain two additional fields:

 -   The first field - assigned to the  [Key](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramMappingInfo.Key)  property and contains unique values.